 Click on the Information radio button to see a list of expanded device groups with one device per row.
 This information is fetched from the agent, so make sure you click "Apply" if you don't see any information here.

 Starting with version 1.0, this list also includes host devices.
 A host device represents the underlying host's network config for that port (Mac, IP, Gateway) - since this is retrieved from the OS, you don't need to configure a device group for it.

 To view the ARP/NDP cache corresponding to each device, click on the ARP/NDP column corresponding to the device

-Click on the Refresh button to fetch updated information from the Controller.
+Click on the Refresh button to fetch updated information from the agent.
 Note that this just fetches information and does not trigger ARP/NDP resolution.